-Robyn Sagal recently completed ten months abroad in Israel teaching English and is currently an AmeriCorps NCCC FEMA Corps member assisting in federally declared disasters across the United States.
+Previously, Robyn completed 10 months of service in AmeriCorps NCCC FEMA Corps member assisting in disaster management projects across the United States with a team of 8 people.
+She also spent 10 months teaching English in Israel through the Israel Teaching Fellows program following her undergraduate degree.
 She graduated in May 2012 with a Bachelor of Arts in Sociology with a minor in Public Health at the University of South Florida in Tampa, Florida.
-Robyn was born and raised in Florida and graduated from the Medical Magnet program at Palm Harbor University High School in 2008.

 Robyn studied abroad her Spring semester of 2011 at the University of Tasmania in Australia.
 In addition to exploring and learning about another culture, she also volunteered there and found a topic for her thesis.
 She tried to spend her time abroad experiencing new things while still maintaining a focus on academics.